roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  "Don't be embarrassed.
 I have a keen eye for such things.
 It is nothing to be ashamed about.
 You are a rarity among women.
 You accept yourself and your sexual desires and don't limit yourself to the ridiculous hypocritical standards of today's society," she ranted.

  I asked, curious about her point of view from a psychological and sociological point of view, "What do you mean?"
-Report_Story #13
+3